TrueBlocks/trueblocks-namester/frontend/src/assets/help/exports.md

 - **Receipts Store (14 members)**

-  - logsBloom:
-  - to:
-  - cumulativeGasUsed:
-  - effectiveGasPrice:
-  - from:
-  - blockHash:
-  - blockNumber:
+  - blockNumber: the number of the block
+  - transactionIndex: the zero-indexed position of the transaction in the block
+  - transactionHash: the hash of the transaction
+  - from: the sender of the transaction
+  - to: the recipient of the transaction
+  - gasUsed: the amount of gas actually used by the transaction
+  - status: `1` on transaction suceess, `null` if tx precedes Byzantium, `0` otherwise
+  - isError: whether the transaction resulted in an error
   - contractAddress: the address of the newly created contract, if any
+  - cumulativeGasUsed: cumulative gas used
+  - effectiveGasPrice: effective gas price
-  - gasUsed: the amount of gas actually used by the transaction
+  - blockHash: the hash of the block
-  - isError:
+  - logsBloom: the logs bloom filter
   - logs: a possibly empty array of logs
-  - status: `1` on transaction suceess, `null` if tx precedes Byzantium, `0` otherwise
-  - transactionHash:
-  - transactionIndex:

 - **Statements Store (43 members)**